Beydulla/TicTacToe/notes.md

 - random position for next move
 - check if the position is available on the board, if not then regenerate new one
 - identify next player
+- update the board with player's move
+- draw the board with updated values and print it
+- check winner
+  - vertical
+  - horizontal
+  - diagonal

 ### Tech dept
 - can players have different names?